 Saga’s range of insurance products is designed specifically for our customers and is unique to us.
 Saga Travel Insurance is underwritten by Great Lakes Insurance SE, UK Branch, which meets our high standards of quality and service.

-*50% of customers who purchased a Saga Travel Insurance policy online between November 2019 and January 2020, received a discount of 20% or more.
+* 52% of customers who purchased a new Saga Travel Insurance policy online between January and June 2020 received a discount of 17% or more.

 If you are likely to be taking more than one trip a year or you are travelling for more than 30 consecutive days then you may find that our annual multi-trip travel insurance policy is more cost effective than taking out a separate single trip policy each time you travel.